Buying Guide

 Seismic protection

-Seismic enclosures have a rugged welded construction and are tested to Seismic Zone 4 standards, making them ideal for sites that are earthquake-prone or are subject to regular vibration, such as an airport or factory.
-Most seismic racks are designed and tested to meet Telcordia GR-63-CORE Network Equipment & Building Systems (NEBS) requirements for Zone 4 seismic earthquake environments.
+Seismic enclosures feature rugged welded construction and are tested to Seismic Zone 4 standards, making them ideal for earthquake-prone locations or environments subject to vibration, such as airports and factories.
+Most seismic racks are designed and tested to meet Telcordia GR-63-CORE Network Equipment & Building Systems (NEBS) requirements for Zone 4 seismic conditions.

 Sound Suppression